 Some systems like Apple’s Messages or Google Hangouts support syncing of incoming and outgoing messages between a few connected clients with the same username.
 Openfire is a XMPP standards compliant server, so mostly it has features (XEPs) provided by XMPP standard (xmpp.org).
 Custom features can be added, but they shouldn’t interfere with the standards.
 So, sometimes there is no way to add something to Openfire as this would make it a non-standard server.

 XMPP has a XEP covering synchronization of the outgoing and incoming messages between several clients logged in with the same username (XEP-0280: Message Carbons).
 This protocol is still in an experimental state, so no servers or clients are obligated to support it.
 Both server and client must support this.

-Starting with Openfire 3.9.2 version the server has a support for this protocol: [OF-758] Add support for XEP-0280 "Message Carbons" - Jive Software Open Source
+Starting with Openfire 3.9.2 version it has support for this protocol: OF-758 Add support for XEP-0280 “Message Carbons”.

-There is also a support for this in the Smack library (starting with 3.4.0 version), which various clients are based on (e.g. Spark): [SMACK-529] Add support for XEP-0280 "Message Carbons" - Jive Software Open Source
+There is also support for this in the Smack library (starting with 3.4.0 version), which various clients are based on (e.g. Spark): SMACK-529 Add support for XEP-0280 “Message Carbons”.